pingevt/drupal-airtable/drupal-airtable.md

 ^ we can save data through these operations.

-^ initiateAirtableData: paging throught the calls to the Airtable API to collect all my data.
+^ initiateAirtableData: paging through the calls to the Airtable API to collect all my data.

 ^ processAirtableData: looping through all my records, and getting data from linked tables from Airtable's API.

 ^ syncAirtableData: Finally updating content in Drupal.

----
+___

 # How to Sync?
 ## Deep Dive: Code